kleinfreund/kleinfreund.de/_posts/2016-12-30-favorite-albums-of-2016.md

 ---
-date: 2016-12-10 12:00:00
+date: 2016-12-30 10:30:00
 title: "Favorite Albums of 2016"
 tags:
   - music
 ---
 Here we are again.
 One year done again.
 It got quite quiet here.
 Three articles.
 Nothing more.
 But I won’t apologize or promise to do better.
 Often I feel the urge to write something, but I just don’t know what.
 Strange, but it is what it is and I’m fine with that.

 Good things happened this year.
 I’m talking about music and a very personal improvement in life quality that is only partially related to music.
 This is now the time to, for a short while atleast, leave behind the year as a whole with all the bad things that came out of it.
-But only to take away what it offered our ears.
+To take away what it had to offer for our ears.

 For me it felt a bit like there was *less* music this year.
-Largely this is due to me being invested with other things, but there is still of records I want to tell you about.
-If you haven’t heard from them already, that is.
+I just had other things on my mind.
+Still, there is some records I want to tell you about.